April 19, 2017

 OBITUARIES AND DEATH NOTICES

-There will be no visitation or funeral service.
-Interment of cremated remains will take place at Grantley Cemetery later in the spring.
+There was no visitation or funeral service.
+Interment of cremated remains will be at Spruce Haven Cemetery in Brinston.

 Online condolences may be made at

 Jack Van Haren passed away peacefully at Moments Manor on Good Friday, (April 14, 2017).
 He was 90.

 With his loving wife, Christina, they raised five children, Rick (Terri), Leo, Jim (Regina), Joyce (Remi Gagnon), and Sheila (Carl Gagnon).
 He was blessed with 11 grandchildren, Joseph, Christopher, Katherine, Emily, Julia, Michael, Kevin, Alex, Zoe, Jacob, and Elisa; and one great-granddaughter, Hayden.
 He was the dear brother of Pieta, Liesbeth, Annie, and the late Jan, Harry, Gerard, Mariejte, and Drina.
 He will be dearly missed by family, and a wide circle of friends.